youcorp-inc/humanloop-type-generator/README.md

 - `HUMANLOOP_API_KEY`: Your Humanloop API key
 - `HUMANLOOP_ENVIRONMENT`: Your Humanloop environment ID
 - `OUTPUT_DIR`: Directory to output generated files

+## Performance

+The generator processes all prompts concurrently, making it highly efficient even for workspaces with many prompts.

+## Requirements

+This package requires:

+- Node.js 14 or higher
+- Humanloop API access
+- Prompts with defined tool schemas for optimal type generation

 ## License